-The possession of cell phones/wireless communication devices by students is a privilege granted to students by the Citrus County School District.
-Students may possess these devices on school property, on school-sponsored transportation, at school bus stops, on school buses or during school-sponsored activities, as allowed or defined by School Administration.
+The possession of cell phones, wireless communication devices, or smart watches by students are a privilege granted to students by the Citrus County School District.
+Students may possess these devices on school property, on school-sponsored transportation, at school bus stops, on school buses or during school-sponsored activities.
+Students may not use a cell phone/wireless communications device during instructional time, except when expressly directed by a teacher solely for educational purposes.
+A teacher shall designate an area for wireless communications devices during instructional time.
+Use of these devices during noninstructional and/or non- class scheduled periods shall be at the discretion of the School Administration.
 It is the responsibility of the student and parent to ensure cell phones/wireless communications devices are used properly.
 Any use of these devices for access to the School District's protected files or programs, criminal intent or other inappropriate use may cause this privilege to be revoked by the principal/bus driver or their designees, in their sole discretion, confiscation of the device, and additional discipline upon further investigation.
 The Citrus County School District is not responsible for theft, loss, unauthorized use, or damage to cell phones or other wireless devices.

-Pursuant to testing regulations as outlined in the Standard Test Administration Manual, "[c]ell phones and/or any electronic devices are not permitted during standardized testing.
+Pursuant to testing regulations as outlined in the Standard Test Administration Manual, "cell phones and/or any electronic devices are not permitted during standardized testing.
 If a student is found to be in possession of a cell phone or any electronic device during standardized testing, his or her test must be invalidated."